What is attending?

 If you take your cue from what your child says and does, you’ll see new skills and areas of interest as they emerge.
 These new interests provide golden opportunities to build your child’s confidence and help him explore the world.

 5. Comment on what your child is doing

 Talk about what your child is doing: ‘I see you like the red truck’ or ‘That’s an interesting bug you’re looking at’.
 Describing what your child is doing shows you’re paying attention and are interested.
 There’s no need to ask questions.
 This is your child’s time.
 You build the relationship and her trust and confidence simply by giving attention.
 Answer questions if your child has any, but you don’t need to ask any questions or provide any guidance.
 Just be there taking notice of and appreciating what she’s doing.

 Bite-sized moments work.
 Research shows that tuning in even for a minute or two works if you do so often, rather than occasionally.
 Attending is easy even when you’re busy.

 You can do it anywhere.
 There are countless opportunities throughout the day to tune in to what your child is doing and saying.
 Try at the supermarket, when you’re eating, doing the dishes or walking to school, and on the bus.
 Anywhere – whatever you’re doing together.

 Look through your child’s eyes.
 Trying to see the world through your child’s eyes helps you to understand her feelings.
 This can also reduce misunderstandings about behaviour.
 You might see that what seems like misbehaviour to you is just part of how the world looks to your child!

-The attention trap.
-If you pay more attention to difficult behaviour you may fall into the attention trap.
-Your child may find negative attention such as yelling or scolding powerful.
+Look out for the attention trap.
+If you pay more attention to difficult behaviour you might fall into the attention trap.
+Your child might find negative attention such as yelling or scolding powerful.
 It’s immediate, intense and personal.
 The trick is to pay more attention to the behaviour you want, and less to the behaviour you don’t want.
-For more ways to avoid the attention trap read our article on Systematic ignoring.
+For more ways to avoid the attention trap read our article on systematic ignoring.